bhavesh-chainani/topic_modelling/README.md

 ### 4. Cluster Documents into Logical Groups

 The next step is to train the unsupervised machine learning model on the data.
 There are many models which can be used for clustering of such documents, such as Latent Semantic Analysis (LSA), and Latent Dirichlet Allocation (LDA).
-In this case, I choose to work with LDA.
-The purpose of LDA is mapping each document in our corpus to a set of topics which cover a good deal of words in that document  I choose to work with the LdaMulticore, which uses all CPU cores to parallelize and speed up model training.
+As mentioned above, in this case I choose to work with LDA.
+The purpose of LDA is mapping each document in our corpus to a set of topics which cover a good deal of words in that document.

+I choose to work with the LdaMulticore, which uses all CPU cores to parallelize and speed up model training.

 When inserting our corpus into the topic modelling algorithm, the corpus gets analyzed in order to find the distribution of words in each topic and the distribution of topics in each document.